Layr-Labs/eigenlayer-docs/docs/eigenlayer/reference/safety-delays-reference.md

 ---

 :::note
-[ELIP-006 Redistibutable Slashing](https://github.com/eigenfoundation/ELIPs/blob/main/ELIPs/ELIP-006.md) introduced Redistributable Operator Sets.
+[ELIP-006 Redistributable Slashing](https://github.com/eigenfoundation/ELIPs/blob/main/ELIPs/ELIP-006.md) introduced Redistributable Operator Sets.
-Redistibutable Slashing is available in v1.5 on testnets and will be available on mainnet in Q3.
+Redistributable Slashing is available in v1.5 on testnets and will be available on mainnet in Q3.
 :::

 EigenLayer Safety Delays are included in the following table.